Record-keeping & pay slips

 - If the employer is required to make superannuation contributions for the benefit of the employee:

-- the amount of each contribution the employer made or is liable to make during the pay period
+- the amount of each contribution the employer made or is required to make during the pay period

 - the name, or name and number, of any superannuation fund into which the contributions were made or will be made.